Abdul2/engineering-and-architecture/principles/twelve-factor.md

     - local backing services (e.g. MySQL) should be able to be switched out with 3rd party ones (e.g. Amazon RDS) without changing code
 5. Separate build, release and run stages
     - building converts code into executable bundle.
 Commit version + dependencies  -> compiled binaries + assets
-    - a release sends that code to a server in a fresh package together with the nicely-separate deployconfig files for that environment.
+    - a release sends that code to a server in a package with the separate deploy config files for that environment.
 It should have a unique releaseId and is immutable
     - running launches an app against the release; it should be a simple and robust procedure
 6. Processes - execute the app as one or more stateless processes
     - processes are stateless (temporary storage for a single request is ok) and share nothing